jonathan2266/MD5reborn/README.md

 ## What it does
 This program will create a rainbow table from scratch and can pick up where you left it.
-Should be compatible with any hashin algoritm.
+Should be compatible with any hashing algorithm.

 ##Current state
 * When given a blank folder the program can start creating files from scratch.
 These files contain 12Million lines a word starting from "a" and its hash (currently MD5 and AES256 only)